 Not so long ago, Spotify came up with a podcast subscription program.
 It allows podcasters to earn money by charging their listeners for access to exclusive content.
 So, if you’re good at public speaking, speak your heart out in a podcast and make money through it.

-You must know that starting and hosting a Spotify podcast is no joke.
+To get started, you need to upload your podcast onto the platform.
+It’s important to recognize that starting and hosting a Spotify podcast is no joke.
 It requires consistent hard work to draw listeners and build enough followers to generate revenue.
 That’s why you should plan out your every move before starting a podcast.

 4. Make Good Money by Getting More Music Streams